m3tac0de/sofabaton-virtual-remote/README.md

 It has 2 features:
 1. **Button capture → copy/paste code (X1 / X1S / X2)**

-   When enabled, the card captures button presses on your virtual remote and sends a Notification, available in your Home Assistant sidebar, containing YAML to reproduce that button press in:
+   When enabled, the card captures button presses and Activity changes on your virtual remote and sends a Notification, available in your Home Assistant sidebar, containing YAML to reproduce that button press in:
     * your dashboard (a Lovelace button that triggers the same command)
     * a script / automation action (a ready-to-use service call)